terisikk/terisikk.github.io/_posts/2021-11-13-theory-of-constraints-and-league-of-legends.md

 <!-- excerpt-end -->

-[League of Legends](https://www.leagueoflegends.com/en-gb/) is a hugely popular competitive mutliplayer game where you battle in a big arena with your team against another, and it has inspired me to improve things in my worklife, and also the other way around.
+[League of Legends](https://www.leagueoflegends.com/en-gb/) is a hugely popular competitive multiplayer game where you battle in a big arena with your team against another, and it has inspired me to improve things in my worklife, and also the other way around.
 So let's get to it.

 ## The Goal